 The lighter than usual release schedule of 2021 — again, thanks Covid! — has afforded me the time to revisit many of these old favourites: to gleefully somersault around Super Mario Sunshine’s Delfino Plaza, to rob the Cradle in Thief: Deadly Shadows, to seek out the shrine of Compassion in Ultima IV.

-In a year where spending time with people has been difficult, reacquainting myself with old video game friends has been a real highlight.
+In a year where spending time with people has been difficult, reacquainting myself with old

 Of course, this year saw plenty of delightful new games, too.
 I loved the slow pace and reflective mood of Lake, the unhinged creativity and surprising pathos of Psychonauts 2, and the poised combat and enigmatic exploration of Grime.
 Perhaps revisiting them in two decades’ time will be the highlight of that year.

 For more of GamesHub’s Best of 2021 content, have a look at our picks for Best PlayStation Games of 2021, Best Xbox Games of 2021, Best PC Games of 2021, Best Nintendo Games of 2021, Best Mobile Games of 2021, Best Australian Games of 2021, our overall Best Games of 2021, and our Game of the Year for 2021.